canjs/can-stache-bindings/docs/legacy/to-parent.md

 @description One-way bind a value in the current [can-component.prototype.view-model viewModel] to the parent scope.

+@deprecated {3.8} This syntax is deprecated in favor of [can-stache-bindings.toParent childProp:to="key"]

 @signature `{^child-prop}="key"`

 Exports `childProp` in the [can-component.prototype.ViewModel ViewModel] to [can-stache.key] in the parent [can-view-scope scope].
 It also updates